eyjohn/evdev.me/_posts/2019-12-08-websockets-on-kubernetes.md

 ### Serving static content

 Let's create a basic web server that serves only a single page.
-In this case, the file created earlier: `index.html`.
+In this case, the file: `index.html`.

 `main.go`
 ```go